snowdrop/snowdrop-docs/README.md

 ## CI Build & Deployment

 The site is build and deployed under gh-pages branch by Travis automatically every time you push a commit to git Travis uses the following bash script `./deploy.sh`.
-During the build/deployment process, jekyll to build the site will use this yaml config file `_config_github.yml`
+During the build/deployment process, jekyll, to build the site, will use the yaml config file `_config_github.yml`